Bless Me, Ultima: Plot summary

 Set in the small town of Guadalupe, New Mexico, just after World War II, Antonio Márez y Luna (Tony) tells his story from the memories of his adult self, who reflects on his growing up.
 The novel opens as the protagonist, Antonio, approaches the age of seven when his family decides to house Ultima, an elderly curandera.
 Ultima, known as “La Grande” in the Márez household, embodies the wisdom of her ancestors and carries the powers to heal, to confront evil, knowledge of how to use the power of nature and the ability to understand the relationship between the living and the spirits.
 Tony's parents both hold conflicting views about Tony's destiny and battle over his future path.
 In the first chapter Anaya establishes the roots of this struggle through Tony's dream—a flashback to the day of his birth.
 In his dream, Tony views the differences between his parents' familial backgrounds.
 His father's side, the Márez (descendants of the sea), are the restless vaqueros who roam the llanos and seek adventure.
 The Lunas, his mother's side, are the people of the moon, religious farmers whose destiny is to homestead and work the land.
 Each side of the family wants control of the newborn's future.
 His mother's dream is for him to become a Roman Catholic priest, his father's dream is to embark on a new adventure and move west to California with his sons to recapture the openness of the Llano he has foregone in moving to the town.
 As the two families argue over Antonio's destiny, Ultima, serving as the midwife, declares, “Only I will know his destiny.”

 Following an immediate bond with Ultima, Antonio learns of the many herbs and barks, which she uses in her ceremonies.
 Tony's progress in learning about life is grounded in Ultima, who is highly respected by his parents.
 However, one night Antonio witnesses the death of a man back from the war, which makes him question his religion and identity, and sparks his journey towards manhood.
-Antonio begins school in the fall, where he is portrayed as an excelling student, which greatly pleases his mother.
+Antonio begins school in the fall, where he is portrayed as an excellent student, which greatly pleases his mother.